just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-05-tea-lesson-plan-4.rst

 			<td style="width:14%"><a href="01-00-tea-welcome.html" class="w3-bar-item w3-button">Welcome</a></td>
 			<td style="width:14%"><a href="01-01-tea-getting-started.html" class="w3-bar-item w3-button">Getting Started</a></td>
 			<td style="width:14%"><a href="01-02-tea-lesson-plan-1.html" class="w3-bar-item w3-button">Lesson Plan 1: Intro to AI and Alexa</a></td>
-			<td style="width:14%"><a href="01-03-tea-lesson-plan-2.html" class="w3-bar-item w3-button w3-dark-grey">Lesson Plan 2: Biases in AI</a></td>
+			<td style="width:14%"><a href="01-03-tea-lesson-plan-2.html" class="w3-bar-item w3-button">Lesson Plan 2: Biases in AI</a></td>
 			<td style="width:14%"><a href="01-04-tea-lesson-plan-3.html" class="w3-bar-item w3-button">Lesson Plan 3: AI in Space Travel</a></td>
-			<td style="width:14%"><a href="01-05-tea-lesson-plan-4.html" class="w3-bar-item w3-button">Lesson Plan 4: Artemis Brings Alexa</a></td>
+			<td style="width:14%"><a href="01-05-tea-lesson-plan-4.html" class="w3-bar-item w3-button w3-dark-grey">Lesson Plan 4: Artemis Brings Alexa</a></td>
 			</tr>
 		</table>
 		</div>
 	</div>

-Lesson Plan 2 - Biases in AI
+Lesson Plan 4 - Artemis Brings Alexa
 =====================================

 .. raw:: html

-    <p class="overview">In this lesson, students will be introduced to AI bias and some ways to reduce or eliminate biases in their programs.
-Students will also use and modify an Alexa skill built in MIT App Inventor.
-You should review the lesson plan and slides as well as try completing <a href="../lessons/01-02-stu-biases-in-ai.html" target="_blank">the student lesson</a> yourself.
+    <p class="overview">In this lesson, students will explore other contexts in which AI would be helpful in space.
+They also build an Alexa skill based on their previous brainstorm.
+You should review the lesson plan and slides as well as try completing <a href="../lessons/01-04-stu-artemis-alexa.html" target="_blank">the student lesson</a> yourself.
 After reviewing the student lesson and teacher materials, answer the reflection questions at the bottom of this page.</p>

 	<h3>Materials</h3>
 	<ul>